German stocks - Factors to watch on July 6

-BRIEF-Seattle Genetics reports 8.2 percent stake in Immunomedics as of June 29, 2017

-* Seattle genetics inc reports a 8.2 percent stake in immunomedics inc as of June 29, 2017 - sec filing

-FRANKFURT, July 6 The DAX top-30 index looked set to open 0.1 percent higher on Thursday, according to premarket data from brokerage Lang & Schwarz at 0612 GMT.
+FRANKFURT, July 6 (Reuters) - The DAX top-30 index looked set to open 0.1 percent higher on Thursday, according to premarket data from brokerage Lang & Schwarz at 0612 GMT.

 The following are some of the factors that may move German stocks: